Skip to main content

 Fall risk assessment should be performed by a healthcare professional with appropriate skills and experience and may include:

-- Assessment of dizziness, hearing, and/or vestibular issues
+• Assessment of dizziness, hearing, or vestibular issues

-- Assessment of ADLs (activities of daily living)
+• Assessment of activities of daily living (ADLs)

-- Review of overall medication history, polypharmacy, etc.
+• Review of overall medication history, polypharmacy, and so forth

 Medical Tests

-For individuals with a history of falling, their primary care provider may order certain tests to rule out specific conditions and/or injuries, as well as complete a review of the patient’s most current list of medications.
-Some common, relevant medical tests may include (but not be limited to):
+For individuals with a history of falling, their primary care provider may order certain tests to rule out specific conditions and injuries, as well as complete a review of the patient’s most current list of medications.
+Some common, relevant medical tests may include (but are not limited to):

-- Electrocardiogram (ECG), ambulatory cardiac monitoring, and/or echocardiography if cardiac pathology is suspected
+• Electrocardiogram (ECG), ambulatory cardiac monitoring, or echocardiography if cardiac pathology is suspected

-- Magnetic resonance imaging (MRI), computerized tomography (CT), and/or spinal x-rays (if new neurological abnormalities are present)
+• Magnetic resonance imaging (MRI), computerized tomography (CT), or spinal X-rays (if new neurological abnormalities are present)

 MEDICATIONS REVIEW

-The American Geriatrics Society (AGS, 2019) released the Beers Criteria, with the collaboration of a 13-member interdisciplinary panel of experts in geriatric care and pharmacotherapy, in order to provide clinicians with recommendations on drugs that may be inappropriate and/or unsafe for older adults, including those that may increase risk of falls.
+The American Geriatrics Society (AGS, 2023) released the updated Beers Criteria, with the collaboration of a 12-member interdisciplinary panel of experts in geriatric care and pharmacotherapy, in order to provide clinicians with recommendations on drugs that may be inappropriate or unsafe for older adults, including those that may increase risk of falls.
 The list is periodically updated based on careful review of the most up-to-date evidence and is available in pocket-sized clinician guides.

 Functional Assessment